-But choosing the correct combination is often times stressful when you're not in the trenches everyday.
+But choosing the correct combination is oftentimes stressful when you're not in the trenches every day.
 And you need to decide if free can work or should you invest in premium.

-My process, like many other designers, is streamline with a starter stack or preferred themes and plugin that make up my toolkit.
+My process, like many other designers, is streamlined with a starter stack or preferred themes and plugin that make up my toolkit.
 Will these be right for you?
 I hope so which is why I'm pulling back the curtain and showing you.

 Fair warning – this article includes affiliate links which I may earn money from should you use them to purchase.
 But I only recommend them because I use them regularly.

-For my more tech savvy and custom sites I use the Genesis framework from StudioPress.
+For my more tech-savvy and custom sites, I use the Genesis framework from StudioPress.
 I find these themes are easy to use and configure out of the box.
 Genesis provides a search-engine-optimized foundation and runs pretty fast due to its clean code.

 But I love BeaverBuilder (see must use plugins) to create more owner updatable (aka you can easily update) and the Astra theme is built to be more page builder friendly.
 So that is my choice for sites that don't need custom bells and whistles and will be maintained by the business owner.

 While Genesis is a paid theme, Astra is free for the basic theme with a premium add-on that extends design choice functionality.

 WordPress plugins are bits of software that can be uploaded to extend and expand the functionality of your WordPress site.
 Having plugins in my toolkit saves me time since I'm not reinventing the wheel every time I build a website.